Ryuk-hash/AWS-Lambda-API-Gateway-RDS-Integration-using-Node.js/README.md

 ## Further Scope:
 <> Implementation of the rest of the CRUD operations.
 Fetch a student record, fetch multiple students based on queries, delete a student record, etc.

+##### Current Status:
+Error while testing the API endpoint - some issue with connecting to the database.
+Problem unknown.
+Will try to resolve later when I get some time.